Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 77. ### How do you access history in javascript

-    The window.history object contains the browser's history.
+    The window.history object contains the browser’s history.
 You can load previous and next URLs in the history using back() and next() methods.

         function goBack() {
             window.history.back();